Monday, May 13

 We are told it is better to remain silent and be thought a fool than to speak and remove all doubt.
 This is baked straight into our school system.
 If we struggle then we are suppose to just work harder and bulldoze are way through.

-However keeping quiet, means the you do not ask for help that you need or warn of problems that you see.
-You may be setting yourself up for failure as the underlying issue is not identified and fixed, therefore it is likely to worsen, leading to an eventual reckoning.
+However keeping quiet, means the you do not ask for help that you need or warn of problems that you notice.
+You may be setting yourself up for failure as underlying issues are not addressed and therefore worsen over time, leading to an eventual reckoning.

 Sometimes You Aren't Safe.